-“Extensive research reveal that human trafficking for sexual exploitation has increased in countries where prostitution was legalised (Raymond, 2004; Glazer, 2016).
+“Extensive research reveals that human trafficking for sexual exploitation has increased in countries where prostitution was legalised (Raymond, 2004; Glazer, 2016).
 Since legalising prostitution in Germany, in 2002, the country has become notoriously identified as one of Europe`s largest sex markets.
-Over the past 20 years it has been estimated that the number of prostitutes has doubled to 400,000 (Reed, 2014).
-The Coalition Against Trafficking in Women argue that the sex industry has escalted in countries where prostitution was legalised, causing an increase in trafficking (GAATW).
+Over the past 20 years, it has been estimated that the number of prostitutes has doubled to 400,000 (Reed, 2014).
+The Coalition Against Trafficking in Women argues that the sex industry has escalated in countries where prostitution was legalised.
+It also caused an increase in human trafficking (GAATW).

 In 2014 the Council Of Europe stated that the Nordic model (Sweden, Iceland, Norway) of “prohibiting the purchase of sexual services has “a positive impact on reducing trafficking in human beings” and that “prostitution regulations should include harm-reduction measures aimed at countering the negative effects of prostitution on the people involved and supporting those who wish to leave the sex industry.